U.S. Stocks Slide After Rally

 Recent reports have shown consumer spending, home sales and business investment picking up, encouraging investors who have wondered whether an economy that has expanded for nine years could sustain its momentum.

-Senate Republicans have also drawn closer to holding a vote on a tax bill that many analysts say could help boost corporate profits, sending government bond yields and shares of financial stocks higher through Thursday.
+Senate Republicans have also drawn closer to holding a vote on a tax bill that many analysts say could help boost corporate profits and keep the U.S. stock rally going.
+Reports on Friday that lawmakers had enough votes to pass the tax measure helped spur a recovery in stocks and the dollar following steep losses earlier in the session, some traders said.

+Prospects of a tax overhaul had also helped lift bank stocks through much of the week.

-The KBW Nasdaq Bank Index of large U.S. lenders fell 0.7% Friday but remained up 5% for the week, on pace for its biggest one-week advance of the year.
-Banks are expected to be among the biggest beneficiaries of a corporate tax cut, analysts said, while bond investors say Treasurys could suffer if tax cuts spurs inflation that weakens demand for so-called haven assets.
+The KBW Nasdaq Bank Index of large U.S. lenders fell 0.2% Friday but remained up 5.5% for the week, on pace for its biggest one-week advance of the year.
+Banks are expected to be among the biggest beneficiaries of a corporate tax cut, analysts said, while bond investors say Treasurys could suffer if tax cuts spur inflation that weakens demand for so-called haven assets.

 "We've had one heck of a recovery, global trade being a lot more positive than we initially thought it would be and central banks still remaining pretty accommodative on the whole," said Tom Stringfellow, chief investment officer of Frost Investment Advisors.

-The prospect of a tax cut is providing additional fuel for U.S. stocks to chug higher, Mr. Stringfellow added, even as valuations have made many of the best performers in the stock market look pricey.
+The possibility that Congress will cut the corporate tax rates has helped provide additional fuel for U.S. stocks to chug higher, Mr. Stringfellow added, even as valuations have made many of the best performers in the stock market look pricey.

-Shares of technology companies in the S&P 500, which have doubled the broader index's gains for the year as investors have placed bets on fast-growing companies, paused a rally.

 (END) Dow Jones Newswires